zompiexx/wargames/README.md

 # wargames
-Wargames Simulator written in BASIC by Andy Glenn
+Wargames Simulator written in BASIC by Andy Glenn.
-It Simulates the IMSAI 8080, WOPR and other Computer Systems from the Wargames Movie, 1983, featuring Matthew Broderick and Ally Sheedy
+It Simulates the IMSAI 8080, WOPR and other Computer Systems from the Wargames Movie, 1983, featuring Matthew Broderick and Ally Sheedy.

 This is a Wargames Simulator written in BASIC.
 It has been developed using BASIC-80 on CP/M, but could be easily ported to other platforms.
 To save space in memory, the help pages use text files which are included in the project.